Source (GitHub) | Download notebook

 In this tutorial you will learn to use:

-the PopVision System Analyser, a desktop tool for profiling the execution of IPU-targeted software on your host system processors;
+the PopVision System Analyser, a desktop tool for profiling the code that runs on the host processors and interacts with IPUs”;

 the